A skin biopsy is a procedure to remove a small piece of skin for testing. There are three main types of skin biopsies:

 Description of the Procedure

 - Punch biopsy—A special tool is used.
-The tip of the tool is pushed into your skin.
-As it is pushed down, the tool will be rotated into the skin.
-A circular sample of skin will then be cut free.
-This biopsy provides a sample from all of the layers of the skin.
+The tip of the tool is pushed into the skin.
+As it is pushed down, the tool will be turned.
+It will cut a circular sample of skin.
+The sample will show all of the layers of the skin.
 Stitches may be needed to close the hole.

 - Excision biopsy—The entire area of abnormal skin will be removed with a scalpel.
 This biopsy will make a larger and deeper hole in the skin.
 Stitches will be placed to close the hole left in the skin.